ankur219/academic-kickstart/content/author/admin/_index.md

 +++

 Hey there!
 I am an undergraduate in the Electrical Engineering department at the Indian Institute of Technology Kanpur.
 I am broadly interested in Computer Vision and Deep Learning, and particularly in Generative Networks and Few Shot Learning.
-I am currently working with Prof. Vinay Namboodiri on the task of Incremental Learning.
+I am currently working with Prof. Vinay Namboodiri in Delta Lab, IITK on the task of Incremental Learning.
 You can go through my CV to look at my past internships and projects.

-Apart from my academic pursuits I love playing and watching football.
-I am a Manchester United fan and life is surely not easy for us.
+Apart from my academic pursuits I love playing and watching football and I am also a Manchester United fan.
-PS: They should have signed Pochettino.